How property managers can optimize building efficiency with big data

 If you want more detailed energy usage information, you may be able to work with your utility company to obtain it.
 Some of them have programs to help you manage and reduce your buildings’ energy consumption.

-Big data also helps you track your progress, which you can share with employees or residents to encourage them to continue to save in order to reach the desired target.
+Big data also helps you track your progress—which can increase building energy efficiency by as much as 30 percent—and you can share this data with employees or residents to encourage them to continue to save in order to reach the desired target.

 Even when you do achieve your goals, however, if you don’t have access to detailed data, it’s sometimes hard to know whether your energy-saving initiatives were worthwhile.
 A lack of reliable data and the potential presence of mitigating factors can cause you to doubt the impact you’ve had.